...Заколюченные параллели

 Moon Duchin

-A professor at Tufts University.
+A professor in Cornell University.
 Also, check out her Wikipedia page!

-Didac Martinez Granado, a postdoc at the University of Luxembourg/NUS Singapore.
+Didac Martinez Granado A postdoc in the University of Luxembourg/NUS Singapore.

-Lucas Sabalka A researcher at ESA Environmental Justice Section.
+Lucas Sabalka A researcher in ESA Environmental Justice Section.

-Pranab Sardar An associate professor at Indian Institute of Science Education and Research, Mohali.
+Pranab Sardar An associate professor in Indian Institute of Science Education and Research, Mohali.

 Khabarovsk (on the right) is the place I grew up,